wpendl99/.github/profile/webServices/startUpService/startUpService.md

 - 10% - Calls third party service endpoints
 - 20% - Provides service endpoints running under Node.js
-- 10% - Stores data in MongoDB
+- 20% - Stores data in MongoDB
-- 10% - Provides authenticated login with securely stored credentials in MongoDB
+- 20% - Provides authenticated login with securely stored credentials in MongoDB
 - 10% - Peer communication using webSockets
-- 20% - Your start up application is hosted on your web server and is accessible using a subdomain of your domain name using HTTPS.
 - 10% - Multiple Git commits with meaningful comments.
 - 10% - Notes in your start up Git repository README.md file documenting what you have learned using services, node.js, mongodb, authentication, and webSockets.

 ## Go celebrate

 You did it!
 This is a significant milestone.
-Time to grab some friends, show them what you did, and celebrate by watching a movie with popcorn.
+Time to grab some friends, show them what you did, and celebrate by watching a movie with popcorn 🍿.